-You can load the Catalog.WebForms solution (available as part of the eShopOnContainers application) and run the application as a stand-alone app.
+You can load the Catalog.
+WebForms solution and run the application as a standalone app.
 In this configuration, the startup code configures the DI container to use the fake catalog service.
 Run the application and you'll see the WebForms application displaying the catalog data.